Psychologist’s Guide to Spiritual Awakening

 If you're in a race, you're in the clutches of ego.
 Spiritual awakening is about being in the moment, with whatever arises, just as you are.
 When we can learn this, we are free.

 Trust in your own path; know that it is unique, and so is your awakening.
 It will unfold as it is meant to unfold.
-And it will unfold in good time, be at peace with where you are today, for tomorrow might bring challenges.
+Spiritual awakening signs and symptoms will unfold in good time; be at peace with where you are today, for tomorrow might bring challenges.

 And know that Grace is on your side.